makrai/notes/debnath-25-appraisal-to-affect-flow.md

 * Appraisal theory:
-  experienced emotions result from cognitive appraisals of event stimuli, such as pleasantness, suddenness, controllability, or alignment with social norms (Ellsworth and Smith, 1988)
+  experienced emotions result from cognitive appraisals of event stimuli, eg pleasantness, suddenness, controllability, or alignment with social norms (Ellsworth and Smith, 1988)
   * a view of an experiencer’s cognitive state by systematically choosing context-appropriate appraisals
   * in NLP and conversation analysis, enhancing emotion classification and